rami-elmostafa/CheckersGame/README.md

  - Check for legal moves, captures, and conditions using bitwise operations.
  - Display the checkers board state in binary and hexadecimal formats.

-###### Visual Representation
- - Implement a method to visually represent the Checker's board state on a console or graphical interface, showing binary and hexadecimal formats.
-###### Sprints
- 1. Research and Setup: Research bitwise operations in various languages.
-Choose a language.
- 2. Utility Class: Develop a utility class to manipulate individual bits and perform arithmetic.
- 3. Bitboard Application: Create a bitboard for a checkers game using the utility class.
- 4. Documentation & Presentation: Write a report, document the application, and prepare a video demo.
- 5. Final Submission: Submit code, report, and video.
 ```mermaid
 classDiagram
     class BitManipulation {